kobaaa/eggshell/README.md

 - [ ] Fix calculations happening on the swing thread
 - [ ] Fix save/load after state refactoring
 - [x] Once you've entered a function in a cell, you can't replace it with a scalar value
+- [ ] Having lots of rows make startup slow because row header doesn't seem to be lazy

 ## License